mathias7799/solo/README.md

 ### ⚡️ Optimized Code

-The Flexpool SOLO is written by one of the creators of the Flexpool, and the source code has some of Flexpool's optimization techniques applied.
+The Flexpool SOLO is written by one of the creators of the **Flexpool**, and the source code has some of Flexpool's optimization techniques applied.
 This pool is designed to be the MOST profitable among all other solo Ethereum pools.

+### 💎 Support for other coins

+This pool is 100% compatible with any other Ethereum fork that uses **Ethash** PoW consensus scheme.

 # Installation